-- Teach your children the word of God.
+- Teach your children the Word of God.

 Start early and begin planting the seed of God’s word in the heart of your young children.
 Share Bible stories and use the word of God to teach them life lessons.
 Build their faith and invest in Christian resources that will nourish their spirits.
 Just like Lois and Eunice, use your influence to teach your child to love Jesus.

 - Lead by example through your words and actions.

 As mothers, when our children see us praying and studying the word, we are modeling a life of godliness to them.
 When they see how we talk to others and treat them, they will do likewise.
 This is a great responsibility to be consistent in your own home and outside the home.
 There is no greater joy than seeing your own children make the decision to follow God.